Using Tailwind CSS

 }

-Unlike utility classes that you add to tailwind.config.js
+Unlike custom utility classes that you may add to tailwind.config.js

-, you add that in a CSS file that is imported in the main tailwind.css
+, you would add that in a CSS file that is imported in your main <style>

 And that brings us to...